castorfou/guillaume_blog_old/_posts/2021-05-03-reinforcement-learning-specialization-coursera.md

 $$

-With nonstationary problem, we want to give more weights to recent rewars.
+With nonstationary problem, we want to give more weights to recent rewards.
 It can be done with
 $$
 Q_{n+1}=Q_n+\alpha[R_n-Q_n]
 $$